Multi-dimensional arrays

 Q:

-Solve all examples from the following sections:
+Try solving as many examples as possible from the following sections: